JuliaDocs/juliadocs.github.io/src/index.md

     If you are looking for the documentation for the core Julia language, you should head over to <https://docs.julialang.org/>

-JuliaDocs is the home for the following packages and repositories:

 ## Packages

 ```@eval